filipp-filippov/scripts/README.md

 Since i had 15 zabbix proxies with about 4000 triggers configured i was need to have some kind of soltion for that, so that's why this script was made.<br />
 - **policy_qrator.py**: Was made in order to set complex dependencies on triggers depending on what's going on with perspective of Zabbix availability points.
 I probably will describe this later.<br />

+**flask**: Simple flask app that returns "Hello world".
+It may be useful if you like to have a docker image with simple app inside.<br />

 **nginx_parse.py**: Simple parser of nginx logs.
-It will show top 10 sources IP that sent most amount of traffic<br />
+It will show top 10 sources IP that sent most amount of traffic.<br />

 **projsync.py**: Simple script that sync Jira project elements between two projects.<br />